Repeals the prohibition on the retail sales of bottle rockets, which has been in place since 2004.

 To own or use fireworks in New Hampshire:

 - You must be at least 21 years old.
 (An exception is made for active-duty armed forces or national guard members, who can use fireworks if aged 18 or older.)

 - You must be on your own property to set off fireworks.
 Otherwise, you must have written permission from the property owner, or the owner must be present.
 (This includes permission from a landlord, if you’re on a rented property.)

 - You can only own or set off consumer fireworks, such as roman candles, wheels, parachutes, sparklers, and aerial spinners.
 (Learn more about permissible fireworks, and which ones are prohibited.)

-Breaking these rules can result in a fine for a first offense, or misdemeanor charge for further offenses.
+Breaking these laws or ordinances can result in a fine for a first offense, or misdemeanor charge for further offenses.

 Different rules apply to commercial fireworks, such as bottle rockets, sky rockets, and missiles.
 These can only be set off by a pyrotechnician with both a license from the U.S Bureau of Alcohol, Tobacco and Firearms and a New Hampshire fireworks certificate.
 You must also get a state permit for any display of commercial fireworks.